 The Students' Union approved motion, various college-level approved motions, and the students protesting with the Cambridge Encampment for Palestine have expressed a concern to us that our current investment may not be in line with our institutional values, especially in relation to the arms/defence industry.
 The University recognises the strength of feeling within the community.
-We therefore commit to working with the Strength of feeling (see roadmap below) to review our approach to responsible investment.
+We therefore commit to working with Force and the Working Group (see roadmap below) to review our approach to responsible investment.
 This will include consideration of ways of defining and monitoring defence exposures within investment portfolios.
-For the University, as investor in the CUEF, the relevant Booles in Boole such 9 review are the Finance Committee, the Committee on Benefactions and External and Legal Affairs (CBELA), and University Council, working closely with the CUETB.
+For the University, as investor in the CUEF, the relevant bodies involved in such a review are the Finance Committee, the Committee on Benefactions and External and Legal Affairs (CBELA), and University Council, working closely with the CUETB.
 The outcome of this review, and any proposed changes, will be communicated to the CUETB within the timelines mentioned in the roadmap below.